dfelicia/netwatcher/readme.md

 ### How It Works

-Netwatcher monitors network changes by watching:
-- /var/run/resolv.conf
-- Network interface status
-- SSID changes
-- Domain suffix changes

-When changes occur, it evaluates the current network state against your configured work/home patterns to determine your location and performs the appropriate actions.

-- Watches /var/run/resolv.conf for changes to DNS search domains
-- Debounces rapid events using the -t throttle interval and allows interfaces to settle with -p
-- Prioritizes VPN interfaces (utun*)
-- Then wired links (non-Wi-Fi), preferring port names containing "Ethernet"
-- Falls back to Wi-Fi ports
-- Finally uses the system default route as a last resort
-- Verifies the interface is active by checking for an IPv4 or global-scope IPv6 address
-- Uses the get_ip_address() helper
-- Attempts ipconfig getifaddr <iface>
-- Falls back to parsing ifconfig <iface> output with awk
+netwatcher runs as a LaunchAgent and watches `/var/run/resolv.conf` for changes.
+When a change is detected, it:

+1. Waits for the configured throttle (`-t`) and pause (`-p`) intervals
+2. Determines the active network interface and its IP address
-- Reads DNS search domains from /var/run/resolv.conf
+3. Reads the DNS search domains from `/var/run/resolv.conf`
+4. Classifies the location as “work” or “non-work” based on:
+   - Matching any search domain against the configured work domain pattern
-- Compares against the configured WORK_DOMAIN_PATTERN to decide "work" vs "home"
+   - Matching the current SSID against the configured work SSID (if on Wi-Fi)
-- In work mode:
+5. Executes the configured actions for the detected location:
-  - Enables automatic proxy (WPAD) and writes proxy = … to ~/.curlrc
+   - Enables or disables proxy settings (WPAD) and updates `~/.curlrc`
-  - Sets NTP server to WORK_NTP_SERVER
+   - Sets the NTP server and syncs the time
-  - Configures default printer to WORK_PRINTER
-  - Applies any VPN DNS overrides and manages background services
-- In home mode:
-  - Disables the proxy and removes WPAD entries from ~/.curlrc
-  - Resets NTP server to HOME_NTP_SERVER
-  - Sets default printer to HOME_PRINTER
+   - Sets the default printer
-  - Quits known VPN clients
+   - Quits VPN client when switching to non-work
-- Sends a macOS notification (via terminal-notifier) summarizing
+   - Sends a notification summarizing the change
-  - Active interface and local IP address
-  - Detected location mode (work/home)
-  - ISP, region, and city (if available)

 ### Troubleshooting